EchoMAV/docs/docs/echopilot_ai_pinout.md

 PIN 6        | NA            | NA         | NC

 #### FAN (J38)
-This connector is used to connect the fan from active heatsinks from [ConnectTech.com](https://ConnectTech.com)
+This connector is used to connect the fan from active heatsinks from [EchoMAV](https://echomav.com/product-category/echopilot-ai-accessories/heatsinks/) or [ConnectTech.com](https://ConnectTech.com)

 Connector: J38, Part Number: 0530470410
 Mating Connector: 0510210400